 c) Take a taxi boat.

 d) You are like me and have a New York stride and love your taxis.
-Taxis on Koh Tao are usually 4x4 bakkies and if you see some of the roads you will understand why.
-Unlike other places, they are also quite expensive for Thailand standards.
+Taxis on Koh Tao are usually 4×4 bakkies and if you see some of the roads you will understand why.
+Unlike other places, they are also quite expensive for Thailand standards thanks to the taxi cartel.
 Negotiate your fare before and be prepared to be windswept – you will most likely sit on a bench in the open back.

 Where to stay in Koh Tao & Sleep like a baby